Whitney Nic James

 Prayer

 Dear God, thank you for wanting the best for my life.
 I pray for an open heart and mind to continue receiving, understanding, and living your word.
-I pray that you will continue leading me in the right direction; the direction towards a full, purposeful, and glorious life.
-A life that honors you in every way.
+I pray that you will continue leading me in the right direction toward a full, purposeful, and glorious life, a life that honors you in every way.
 The life that you’ve already promised me.

 How to Use the SOAP Method to Study Scripture